Greece Moments Greece Moments

 Kounoupa Island

-The sheltered bays of the two islands are perfect for relaxing swimming lessons, extensive snorkeling or simply enjoying the peace and quiet on the pebble beaches.
-The tours run from June to September, but can be postponed from 6 Beaufort wind force.
+The sheltered bays of the two islands are perfect for a relaxing swim, extensive snorkeling, or simply enjoying the peace and quiet on the pebble beaches.
+Tours run from June to September, but may be cancelled in winds above force 6 Beaufort.

 Koutsomiti beach Astypalea Wasserfarbe